 Hormonal changes in pregnancy increase the blood flow to the reproductive organs, which increases vaginal discharge to help prevent infection getting up into the womb.
 Towards the end of pregnancy, this will increase further and you may need to wear a pad: sometimes it can be mistaken for urine.
 If your discharge becomes smelly, is not white/clear, or you have other vaginal symptoms including itchiness or soreness, pain on passing urine or during sexual intercourse, then you should contact your GP or midwife as this could signal an infection.

 In the week leading up to delivery, you may have a ‘show’: a thicker discharge containing mucous or a streak of blood.
-This happens when the mucous plug within the cervix comes away, and is a sign that your body is preparing for birth.
+This happens when the mucus plug within the cervix comes away, and is a sign that your body is preparing for birth.
 2

 Pregnancy symptoms can range from only a few minor changes to more severe symptoms, and these are typically worse after eating, but can also occur when you are lying flat or when you are hungry.
 They may include burping, feeling nauseous and feeling full.
 Pain is also a symptom, and can be felt in the upper part of the abdomen, behind the breastbone (sternum), or heartburn (a burning feeling travelling form the abdomen upwards).

 To help, try reducing your intake of coffee, alcohol and high fat foods.
 Eat little and often and prop up the head of the bed to help gravity to prevent the leak of acid.
 You can speak to your GP about using antacids (including Gaviscon) or getting a prescription for tablets.
 3